shiba517/MLSP1-SULFT/README.md

 ### Surface
 #### Design
 * Colour scheme:
 As the target audience will be of mainly young men, the colour scheme must have a cool and sporty look to it.
 A colour combination of mainly dark colours matched with some contrasting brighter colours will do the job.
-I have chosen a colour scheme consisting of a tone of black, grey, white and yellow.
+I have chosen a colour scheme consisting of a tone of black/grey(#272727, rgb(39, 39, 39)), white(whitesmoke), orange(#FF652F, rgb(255, 101, 47)) and yellow(#FFE400, rgb(255, 228, 0)).

 * Typography:
 I looked at a few font-style at [GoogleFonts](https://fonts.google.com/) and decided the original font-style is simple, doesn't distract the user and compliments the colour theme of the website best.